 Preserving cabbage

 Cabbage stores well in the fridge or cold storage.
 Take the outer leaves off, making sure there aren’t any hidden insects, then wrap the head in a paper towel and put it into a plastic bag.
 The GreenBags Storage Bags are great.
 Cabbage can be stored this way for weeks in cold storage.
+In a good cellar, cabbage can be stored for months.

 My mom used to store cabbage in the garden.
 I have not tried this myself, since it is too cold here in Zone 3; growing up we lived in Zone 6, I think.
-She would dig a hole in the ground and place the cabbage in it upside down and cover it with dirt.
+She would dig a hole in the ground place the cabbage in it upside down and cover it with dirt.
 Whenever she needed a cabbage, she would just dig it up and have a fresh head of cabbage.
-She says that it is best done at the weather turning point.
-Just before it gets cold and wet.
+She says that it is best done at the weather turning point just before it gets cold and wet.

 Cabbage can also be frozen.
 Separate whole leaves or slice them the size you want, blanch for a minute or two, depending on the thickness and size, and freeze in portions you want to use.
 Chopped small it can be frozen without blanching.